rickyzhang82/apple-juice/README.md

 * [Aug 14, 2015] After spending 3 hours to learn php and 2 hours coding, it provides basic functions which includes: scan video library and video airplay streaming from web browser

 ## What is Next?
+* Add cookie to store last video play position (if possible)
 * Deploy this php in docker container.